-Mine/project visits - what is involved ? - each mine/operation is asked to provide a geological briefing on the deposit to be visited, covering its regional to local setting, geology, structure, alteration and mineralisation, but also the opportunity to study the alteration, ore, hosts, structure and country rocks, both in the mine (or exposure if not yet in operation) but particularly in drill core, as appropriate and practical.
+Mine/project visits - what is involved ? - each mine/operation was asked to provide a geological briefing on the deposit to be visited, covering its regional to local setting, geology, structure, alteration and mineralisation, but also the opportunity to study the alteration, ore, hosts, structure and country rocks, both in the mine (or exposure if not yet in operation) but particularly in drill core, as appropriate and practical.
 In some cases, host company safety policy may not allow an 'in pit' or underground visit, but instead a geological overview from the pit lookout, but this is usually compensated by a thorough inspection of core from a representative selection of drill holes through the deposit.
 The content and emphasis of the visit and degree of access is at the discretion of the host company.

 Fares listed on the registration form and invoiced are based on a flexible, partly or fully refundable economy fare for reservations that may be cancelled should participants withdraw after the booking is made, or parts of the tour do not proceed through lack of interest, or late cancellation by mines.
-These fares however, will almost always include some cancellation fee imposed by the airlines.
-If discounted airfares are available when the tour is confirmed and PGC tickets the travel, these may be purchased and the difference refunded to participants at the end of the tour.
+These fares however, almost always included some cancellation fee imposed by the airlines.
+If discounted airfares were available when the tour is confirmed and PGC tickets the travel, these may be purchased and the difference refunded to participants at the end of the tour.

 Language - The official language of the tour is English.

-Tour notes - As part of the tour, each participant will received a comprehensive collection of literature to read prior to commencement or during the tour.
+Tour notes - As part of the tour, each participant received a comprehensive collection of literature to read prior to commencement or during the tour.
 These papers cover the regional geology and distribution of mineralisation in the areas being considered, as well as descriptions of the individual deposits studied and other selected examples in the regions visited.

-Presentations - One of the requirements of the tour is that each participant should prepare a 30 minutes duration presentation, illustrated by PowerPoint, on a topic with which he/she is conversant, such as an ore deposit, a mineral province or exploration case history, and is relevant to the main theme of the tour, i.e., gold deposits.
+Presentations - One of the requirements of the tour is that each participant should prepare a 30 to 40 minutes duration presentation, illustrated by PowerPoint, on a topic with which he/she is conversant, such as an ore deposit, a mineral province or exploration case history, and is relevant to the main theme of the tour, i.e., gold deposits.
 Participants should also be prepared to answer questions and discuss their presentation.
 The purpose of the presentation is that in order to get the most from the tour, the tour group must be willing to exchange information with their hosts, either as part of a mine visit or at professional association meetings after hours.
 If more than one representative of the same division/company is on the tour at any one time, only one presentation is required from that company during that period, as long as there is a participant of the company able to give a presentation at any time that company is represented on the tour.